top of page

 Day 3 really happened.
 I'd lived in my house for 11 years and never seen a great blue heron nearby.
 This one sat on my roof and looked right into my eyes when I went out to see.
 It was one of many astonishing events that left me with a choice: a) admit God is calling me, or b) check into a mental institution.

-I did consider option B. Had I abused too many substances in my life?
-I'd greatly reduced partying years before, but maybe my brain had a delayed reaction and was on the fritz?
+I did consider option B. Maybe my brain was on the fritz?
 Was it a mid-life crisis?
-Bad well water causing hallucinations?
+Hallucinations?
 But no, too many experiences were being verified by outside sources.
 Something supernatural was at work.

-There had been one year long ago when I started to believe in God.
-In 2005 my mom, dad, and two grandmothers all died while I was pregnant with my first child, and some unexplainable occurrences made me realize there is an afterlife.
-Here's an example:
+I thought back to 2005, when I had briefly started to believe in God.
+My mom, dad, and two grandmothers all died while I was pregnant with my first child.
+Some unexplainable occurrences during that experience made me realize there is an afterlife.
+For example:

 Dad died in January 2005 and by April, Mom was in hospice.
 I was waiting by the phone for the news that she'd passed.
 I was 7 months pregnant by then and after the 3 recent deaths (my dad and grandmothers), I couldn't keep vigil by her deathbed for the baby's sake.
 Suddenly I felt Dad's presence, as if he were standing next to me.
 He said, "You'll know I'm with Mom when she crosses over, because the number 9 will be involved."

-9 was my special number with Dad; our birthdays are on the 9th.
-I thought, the call will come at 9:00.
+I thought, perhaps the call will come at 9:00.
 The call came at 5:40am (5+4=9).
-When the death certificate arrived, the coroner had signed it 6:30am (6+3=9).
-Dad had a PhD from MIT... it was like him to make me do the math.
+When the death certificate arrived, the coroner had recorded the time of death as 6:30am (6+3=9).
+Dad had a PhD from MIT... it was just like him to make me do the math.

-After similar experiences surrounding their deaths and my child's birth, I knew there is an afterlife, and there must be a God.
-But I still thought Jesus was a myth, and frankly I didn't care to know this God who'd just killed my family.
+After similar experiences during my parents' deaths and my child's birth, I knew there is an afterlife, and there must be a God.
+But I still thought Jesus was a myth, and frankly I didn't care to know this God who'd just taken my family.
 I came close to losing the baby too.
 If there was a God, I didn't like him.
 Eventually, 2005 faded to memory and I forgot about him.

-Back to the story at hand: Jesus had taken the wheel and was turning my party bus around, with me complaining loudly.
+Back to the story at hand: in 2017 Jesus had taken the wheel and turned my party bus around, much to my chagrin.
 The dreams and a feeling of being "called" continued.
 I was experiencing a spiritual awakening.

 W.O.W. tour buses.
 My metaphorical "party bus" looks more like the Scooby Doo van.

-With mixed emotions, I announced this would be my last tour with the band.
-Although the reason I gave publicly was true (being on tour was too hard on my kids), when my friends asked me "Why would you leave such an awesome gig?"
-I answered honestly:
+With mixed emotions, I announced that my sixth tour with the band would be my last.
+Although the reason I gave publicly was true (my family needed mom at home), when my friends asked me "Why would you leave such an awesome gig?"
+I answered:

-"God is calling me to use my voice for Christian music."
+"God is calling me to use my voice for praise music."

 Ever see the movie Evan Almighty?
-That's exactly what it was like.
+That's what it was like.

 God wants me to build an ark.
 He's kind of bossy.